 - If you know the real world coordinates of the image corners, follow the steps in this article: How Can I Georeference (Assign Coordinates To) An Image Base Map In Surfer?

 - If you don’t know the corner coordinates, but know 3 points interior to the image, you can use the instructions in this article: How can I create a georeferenced base map from an unreferenced image file in Surfer?

 - If you don’t care what your X and Y coordinates are, you can simply leave the coordinates as they are in pixel units (0,0 in the lower left corner).

 Step 2.
-Digitize the Image and Create the XYZ Data File
+Digitize the Image

 - Select the map and click Home | Add to Map | Layer | Empty Base.
 This adds a new base layer to the map.